 If a child is by nature anxious or is having a difficult day, this music will calm him.

-Ideas to Teach Kids about Meditation & Mindfulness
+Ideas to Teach Meditation & Mindfulness to Kids

 Mindfulness Activities for Kids